Phytophthora Root and Stem Rot of Soybean

 The oomycete pathogen survives on crop residue or in the soil as oospores.
 When soil temperatures reach 60°F and soil is saturated, oospores germinate and produce swimming spores, called zoospores.
 Warm, saturated soil, especially shortly after planting, are conducive to disease.
 Infection occurs via the roots, and from there the pathogen colonizes the roots and stems.

-Phytophthora root rot is best managed by planting resistant varieties.
+Phytophthora root and stem rot is best managed by planting resistant varieties.
 There are soybean varieties available that have complete resistance to specific pathotypes (races) of P. sojae.
 There are numerous pathotypes, and many pathotypes can exist in a single field.
 Partial resistance (resistance made up of more than one gene) is available and is effective against all pathotypes.
 Where Phytophthora root and stem rot is a problem, seed treatments targeting oomycetes can provide some protection.

 For more information, see the Scouting for Phytophthora Root and Stem Rot of Soybean publication.